 Management of elbow pathologies with the Allyane method

 Regain the mobility of your elbow thanks to the Allyane muscular reprogramming treatment: the Allyane method will contribute to limiting the loss of articular amplitude, in particular on phenomena such as elbow flexion (consequence of articular stiffening), as well as the loss of strength in general of the upper limb, which follows the more or less long immobilization of this joint if it is traumatized

-The specific Allyane sessions are integrated into the current rehabilitation programme, or long afterwards, if the functional disturbances are chronic and persist.
+Specific Allyane sessions can be integrated into the current rehabilitation program, or long afterwards, if the functional disturbances are chronic and persistent.

-Finally, it is possible to carry out sessions to accelerate the rehabilitation process and the "return to play" in the case of sportsmen and women, for example.
+It is also possible to use sessions to accelerate the rehabilitation process and "return to play" in the case of athletes, for example.

-It is important to note that the study of each patient's case is based on a precise anamnesis and the analysis of the motor patterns in their entirety; it is therefore not limited to the elbow region alone.
+It is important to note that the study of each patient's case is based on a precise medical history and analysis of motor patterns in their entirety; it is therefore not limited to the elbow region alone.

 You suffer from elbow pathologies and would you like to benefit from an Allyane session?

 Advice from David Touré, osteopath and certified Allyane practitioner